Share this article:

 • Provide enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and inter-sectoral mobility combined with an innovation-oriented mindset.

-1. Doctoral Networks (DN) – This type of doctoral program aims at achieving the objectives of the MSCA DN funding scheme.
+1. Doctoral Networks (DN) – This modality aims at achieving the objectives of the MSCA DN funding scheme.
 Namely, it seeks to promote international, interdisciplinary and inter-sectoral collaboration in doctoral training, as well as to train excellent doctoral candidates to increase creativity and innovation in Europe and beyond.

-3. Joint Doctorate (DN-JD) – Alongside meeting all the objectives of MSCA DN, the joint doctorate program aims at delivering joint, double or multiple doctoral degrees.
+3. Joint Doctorate (DN-JD) – Alongside meeting all the objectives of MSCA DN, this modality aims at delivering joint, double or multiple doctoral degrees.
 Doctoral candidates under this type will be awarded a joint (single diploma issued by at least two officially recognized higher education institutions) or a double/multiple (two or more separate national diplomas issued by two or more officially recognized higher education institutions) PhD degrees.
 At least two of the beneficiaries entitled to award a PhD degree must be in EU MS/AC.

 The components of the MSCA Doctoral Networks (DN)